Charles Dolan

-Charles Francis Dolan (October 16, 1926 – December 28, 2024) was an American billionaire businessman, best known as founder of Cablevision and HBO.
+Charles Francis Dolan (October 16, 1926 – December 28, 2024) was an American billionaire businessman and media mogul, best known as founder of Cablevision and HBO.
 Today, the Dolan family controls Madison Square Garden Sports, MSG Networks, Madison Square Garden Entertainment, Madison Square Garden, the Sphere, Radio City Music Hall, BBC America, and AMC Networks.
 As of December 2024, his net worth was estimated at US$5.4 billion.

 Early life

 Dolan was born in Cleveland, Ohio, on October 16, 1926.
 He was of Irish Catholic descent.
 He was the son of Corinne (Henson) and David Dolan, an inventor who sold a patent to the Ford Motor Company.
 He served in the United States Army Air Forces at the end of World War II and studied at John Carroll University, before dropping out and entering the telecommunications field.

 Career

 Dolan's earliest professional endeavors focused on the packaging, marketing, and distribution of sports and industrial films, which he produced with his wife in their Cleveland home and then sold to televisions stations which syndicated the material.
 Dolan sold his interests to Telenews in exchange for a job, and when he was 26 years old, he moved to New York City and founded Teleguide Inc, a service that provided information to hotels.

-That same decade, Dolan founded Sterling Manhattan Cable, the first company to wire buildings to have cable television access.
+In the 1960s, Dolan founded Sterling Manhattan Cable, the first company to wire buildings to have cable television access.
 In its early years, Sterling forged first-of-its-kind agreements to bring New York professional sports teams, cultural programming, and movies into the homes of New York City cable viewers, including agreements with the New York Knicks and New York Rangers.
 Two years later, he sold Sterling Cable's Manhattan operations to Time Inc. and renamed his Long Island business Cablevision Systems.

 In the early 1970s, Dolan founded Home Box Office, the first premium programming service in the cable television industry, which he sold to Time Life.
 Later, he organized Cablevision Systems Corporation on Long Island and spearheaded many of the company's advancements.
 After that, he was the vision behind VOOM, Cablevision's effort to expand content delivery and meet the demands of the exploding HDTV market, which was expected to include six million households by the end of 2003 and 12 million by year-end 2005, but was shut down when other directors deemed it financially unsustainable.

 From 2001 through early 2002, Dolan was a bidder in the sale of the Boston Red Sox.
 He submitted a maximum bid of $750 million, but ultimately lost out to a group headed by John Henry, Tom Werner, and Larry Lucchino.

 In 2016, Dolan sold Cablevision to Patrick Drahi's Altice USA for $17.7 billion.

 In 2017, Dolan and his wife Helen were co-recipients of the Double Helix Medal with Tom Brokaw.